-A non-GAAP financial measure is generally defined by the Securities and Exchange Commission ("SEC") and by the Canadian securities regulatory authorities as one that purports to measure historical or future financial performance, financial position or cash flows, but excludes or includes amounts that would not be adjusted in the most comparable GAAP measures.
-In our MD&A, we use non-GAAP financial measures such as "gross profit", "gross profit margin", "EBITDA", "Consolidated EBITDA" (as defined in our Sixth Amended and Restated Credit Agreement, the "Credit Facility"), "Piling Business EBITDA", "Total Debt" and "Free Cash Flow".
-Where relevant, particularly for earnings-based measures, we provide tables in this document that reconcile non-GAAP measures used to amounts reported on the face of the consolidated financial statements.
+A non-GAAP financial measure is generally defined by the Canadian regulatory authorities as one that purports to measure historical or future financial performance, financial position or cash flows, but excludes or includes amounts that would not be adjusted in the most comparable GAAP measures.
+In this AIF, we use non-GAAP financial measures such as "margin", "EBIT", "EBITDA", "Total Debt" and "Free Cash Flow".
+We provide tables in this document that reconcile non-GAAP measures used to amounts reported on the face of the consolidated financial statements.